Introducing Triggers

 With triggers related to duration, such as ‘Number of days…’, you have the option to set up how soon the trigger itself is enacted.
 Duration triggers can now be set to run immediately.
 This might be used for expiring documents if you want to trigger the action immediately after this, as happened without a grace period.

+Once you have created your trigger, click Edit Actions to view and add your Actions.
 You can have as many actions as you wish on a trigger.
 Actions range from adding/removing skills and venues from an employee’s account to sending emails and creating tasks.

 When adding an action, you’ll see a form similar to the one you used when you completed adding a Trigger.
 You will be asked what type of action you want to add and then shown options based on that type of action.